-One of the most sophisticated market for online shopping, Canada is a medium-sized but very solvable market for e-commerce.
+One of the most sophisticated countries for online shopping, Canada is a medium-sized but very solvable e-commerce market.
 Dominated by the great American e-commerce companies, Canada nonetheless has some digital space for some local players with an established foothold.

-The Canadian internet and e-commerce landscape is comparable to the United States: even though it only has 33 million internet users, a fraction of the US digital population, the affluence of the Canadians and well-spread habits of using online shopping make it a sophisticated market.
-Canadians use both computers and mobile devices for online shopping through a wide array of goods and services.
+The Canadian internet and e-commerce landscape is comparable in quality to the United States: even though it only has 33 million internet users, a fraction of the US digital population, the affluence of the Canadians, and well-spread habits of using online shopping make it a sophisticated market.
+Canadians use both computers and mobile devices to shop online for a wide array of goods and services.

 However, some traditional brick-and-mortar department stores, like Canadian Tire and Hudson’s Bay are still able to take a small share of the market.
 Some innovative new entrants, such as Etsy, also have been able to develop new segments for themselves in Canada and globally.

 Note that this post is part of a series:

 - Top e-commerce sites in the US